 They will be paid on an as needed hourly basis, with $200 for partners, $150 for managers, $125 for seniors, $100 for staff and $75 for administrative employees, based on an August 7th letter prepared by the firm.

-“The Administration and City Council are working closely with the JCEPT board to repair the damage that was done here as we all believe it is one of most important single stop job providers in NJ,” she said in an email.
+“The Administration and City Council are working closely with the JCETP board to repair the damage that was done here as we all believe it is one of most important single stop job providers in NJ,” she said in an email.

-“Once stable leadership is formally put in place we fully intend to work quickly with JCEPT and the State of NJ to help on the financial front to get this entity back to where it needs to be.”
+“Once stable leadership is formally put in place we fully intend to work quickly with JCETP and the State of NJ to help on the financial front to get this entity back to where it needs to be.”